Harlequin Temptation #331

-As for Kate, I found Kate to be too wishy-washy.
-So the romance between them wasn’t really believable.
+As for Kate, I found our runaway-from-life heroine to be a wishy-washy person.
+So the romance between them wasn’t really enjoyable.
 It seemed more like Kate was having a fling than falling into a lifetime commitment.

 Final Analysis of Easy Lovin’

-Plus, Easy Lovin’ was dull, not memorable in any way, except for the fact that Jesse was too unusual a hero for my young, primitive tastes.
 The re-release of this book as part of a special run series called Here Comes the Groom did him no favors, either.
-On that particular cover, Jesse sported a Hawaiian shirt and jeans combo that had him look like a middle-aged dad trying to relive his frat boy days.
+On that particular cover, Jesse sported a Hawaiian shirt and jeans combo that had him look like a middle-aged dad trying to relive his frat-boy days.

 Oh well, there are much better late vintage reads than this one to enjoy and review, so file Candace Schuler’s Easy Lovin’ under F for forgettable.